 After infusion into the abomasum of soya protein, partly hydrolysed in advance, or of a KHCO3 buffer, concentration of gastrin in blood plasma increased.
-Infusion of α alanine, β -alanine and glycine did not alter gastrin concentration.
+Infusion of $\alpha$ -alanine, $\beta$ -alanine and glycine did not alter gastrin concentration.

 Pepsin activity of duodenal digesta did not correspond with that to be expected from abomasal secretion of pepsinogen.
 In tests in vitro, proteins inhibited pepsin activity.
-Blood flow in the abomasal mucosa, as measured by aminopyrine clearance, was not re-

 Blood flow in the abomasal mucosa, as measured by aminopyrine clearance, was not related to abomasal secretion of acid.
 Mucosal blood flow was measured in a feeding trial and after intra-abomasal infusion of soya protein or of a KHCO3 buffer into the abomasum.
+Abomasal antral and pyloric contractile activity, recorded in sheep fitted with